gomec1/SDA2_2_Assingment_2025/README.md

 It removes any unnecessary white spaces and line breaks from the text.

 ## Shakespearean Filter
 Changes certain words as if it was written by Shakespear.
-Following words are supported:
+Following words are supported (modern english words are changed to shakespearean english):
 | Modern English | Shakespearean English |
 |----------------|------------------------|
 | you            | thou                   |